Htbxbsr/Valheim-Atlas/docs/Map_Explanation/PerformanceMap.md

 - Archive mode uses a bounded frame buffer; LIVE uses a bounded ring buffer.
 - Hotspots can be rendered as a union window over the last N frames in the current buffer/ring.
 - Transport controls advance ARCHIVE frames at fixed frames/sec (1x/3x/5x); seek jumps to nearest frame by time.
-- A top-left Players HUD lists the frame-scoped players and supports click-to-center.
+- A top-left Players HUD lists the frame-scoped players and supports click-to-center + follow (follow is reliable in Firefox; Chrome may be inconsistent).

 ## 3. Core Components